Peggy Cole is a self-published author who enjoys writing fiction stories, book reviews and articles about simpler times.

 I finished the haircut in record time and turned on the blow dryer.
 Under the din of the noise, he said nothing further.
 I dusted off his neck with my barber brush, removed the striped cape and folded it.
 He remained immobile in the chair until another man approached.

-My fiance walked closer, put his arm around my waist and planted a sloppy, wet kiss directly on my mouth.
+My fiancé walked up, wrapped his arm around my waist and planted a sloppy kiss directly on my mouth.
 When I turned around, my styling chair was empty.
 He didn't even leave a tip.

 © 2016 Peg Cole